Skip to Content

 Saturday 06:00 – 14:00

-All changes have been communicated out to all authorised signatories on the ID pass scheme.
-For further guidance and changes please refer to section 8 of the ID Pass Standard.
+All changes are communicated to company authorised signatories and nominated officers through the ID pass scheme.
+Your organisation will be contacted directly with any changes and the date that these changes are effective from.
+For further guidance, please refer to the ID Pass Standard.

-Please note, under Data Protection guidelines the ID Centre cannot discuss the applications with the applicants themselves.
-We can only discuss the applications with Authorised Signatories or the Company’s Nominated Officer.
+Under GDPR data protection guidelines, the ID Centre cannot discuss applications with the applicants themselves.
+We can only discuss applications with company authorised signatories or the company’s nominated officer.

-• For married people, we will need to see a marriage certificate, or a valid Passport issued under the married name.
+• Through marriage, we will need to see a marriage certificate, or a valid passport issued under the married name.

-• For civil partners, we will need to see a civil partnership certificate, or a valid Passport issued under the married name.
+• For civil partners, we will need to see a civil partnership, or a valid passport issued under the married name.

-• If the person has gone back to their maiden or unmarried name, we will need to see a Deed poll certificate; or a Valid Passport issued under their maiden name.
+• If the person has gone back to their maiden or unmarried name, we will need to see a certificate of absolute, deed poll certificate, or a valid passport issued under their maiden name.

-• A letter from a doctor or chartered psychologist who practises in gender dysphoria stating that the person has a need to live in a different gender, and evidence of the person’s change of name (e.g. deed poll); or
+• A letter from a doctor or chartered psychologist who practises in gender dysphoria stating that the person has a need to live in a different gender, and/or evidence of the person’s change of name (e.g., deed poll); or A gender recognition certificate, a new birth certificate, a Valid Passport issued under the new gender & name

 Company Prefixes starting A to CZZ: George Davies (george.davies@heathrow.com)